ripienaar/free-for-dev/README.md

   * [MDBootstrap](https://mdbootstrap.com/) - Free for personal & commercial use Bootstrap, Angular, React, and Vue UI Kits with over 700 components, stunning templates, 1-min installation, extensive tutorials & huge community.
   * [Tailwind Elements](https://tailwind-elements.com/) - Free Bootstrap components recreated with Tailwind CSS, but with better design and more functionalities.
   * [DaisyUI](https://daisyui.com/) -- Free.
 "Use Tailwind CSS but write fewer class names" offers components like buttons.
+  * [AstroSaas](https://astrosaas.vercel.app/) -- Free.
+"An open source templates for your next SaaS built with Astro & TailwindCSS"
+  * [Windstatic](https://windstatic.com/) -- Free.
+"A set of 181 elements & layouts made with Tailwind CSS and Alpine.js.
+  * [Lexington Themes](https://lexingtonthemes.com/free-templates/) -- Free.
+"Free templates made with Astro js & Tailwind CSS"
     * [Scrollbar.app](https://scrollbar.app) -- Simple free web app for designing custom scrollbars for the web.
   * [css.glass](https://css.glass/) -- Free web app for creating glassmorphic designs using CSS.
   * [hypercolor.dev](https://hypercolor.dev/) -- A curated collection of of Tailwind CSS color gradients, also provides a variety of generators to create your own.
   * [iconify.design](https://icon-sets.iconify.design/) -- A collection of more than 100 icon packs with a unified interface.
 Allows you to search for icons across packs and export individual icons as SVGs or for popular web frameworks.
   * [NextUI](https://nextui.org/) -- Free.
 Beautiful, fast and modern React & Nxt.js UI library.